GoogleCloudPlatform/flask-talisman/README.rst

 -  ``content_security_policy_report_uri``, default ``None``, a string
    indicating the report URI used for `CSP violation reports
    <https://developer.mozilla.org/en-US/docs/Web/Security/CSP/Using_CSP_violation_reports>`_
+-  ``referrer_policy``, default ``strict-origin-when-cross-origin``, a string
+   that sets the Referrer Policy header to send a full URL when performing a same-origin request, only send the origin of the document to an equally secure destination (HTTPS->HTTPS), and send no header to a less secure destination (HTTPS->HTTP).
 -  ``session_cookie_secure``, default ``True``, set the session cookie to ``secure``, preventing it from being sent over plain ``http``.
 -  ``session_cookie_http_only``, default ``True``, set the session